oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-The following is a non-normative example of a JWT Issuer Metadata
+The following is a non-normative example of a JWT VC Issuer Metadata
 configuration including `jwks_uri`:

 ```